phorton1/base-apps-gitMUI/docs/config.md

-IF the description includes "Copied from blah" followed by a space, the {parent} member will be display as (blah), and like a FORKED repo, a Browser link to the GitHub repo will be provided in the infoWindow.
+IF the description includes "Copied from blah" followed by a space, the {parent} member will be display as (blah), and like a FORKED repo, a Browser link to the GitHub repo will be provided in the winInfo.

 ## Untracked Repos